xot/ElectraOne/DOCUMENTATION.md

 It is the responsibility of the remote script to ask Live to start the process of building a MIDI map for the remote script.
 This makes sense because only the remote script can tell whether things changed in such a way that a remap is necessary.
 The remote script can do so by calling  ```c_instance.request_rebuild_midi_map()```.
 Live will remove *all* existing MIDI mappings (for this particular remote script only).
 Live will then ask the remote script to build a new map by calling  ```build_midi_map(midi_map_handle``` (which should be a method defined by the remote script object).

+# The main remote script

+- recognising an E1
+- waiting for preset uploads

 # The mixer